jwnwilson/hexrepo/README.md

         - deploy and validate task logic in aws
     - Play with AI crawler project
         - Setup crawl spider for PLP pages
+        - Cache all page data to avoid recrawls
         - Store data in graph format and visualise it
         - Categorise PLP pages
         - Fan out and crawl web page PDP page contents